Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 At the subatomic level, our world is made up of different particles.
 There is one type of particle, however, that passes by without attracting any attention to itself.
 A neutrino has a tiny mass and carries no electrical charge.
-Therefore, it doesn't feel the electromagnetic force, that dominates at atomic scales, and will pass through most matter with no effect.
-This creates an almost undetectable particle, despite the fact trillions pass through the Earth every second .
+Therefore, it doesn't feel the electromagnetic force that dominates at atomic scales, and will pass through most matter with no effect.
+This creates an almost undetectable particle, despite the fact that trillions pass through the Earth every second .

-During the early 1900's, particle physics and radiation were recent discoveries and being thoroughly investigated.
+During the early 1900's, particle physics and radiation were recent discoveries and were being thoroughly investigated.
 The three types of radioactivity had been discovered: alpha particles, beta particles and gamma rays.
 Emitted alpha particle and gamma ray energies were seen to occur at discrete values.
 Conversely, the energy of emitted beta particles (electrons) were observed as following a continuous spectrum, varying between zero and a maximum value .
 This discovery seemed to violate the fundamental law of energy conservation and open up a gap in the understanding of nature's building blocks.

-Wolfgang Pauli proposed the idea of a new particle, by letter to a physics meeting, as a bold1 solution to the problem in 1930.
+Wolfgang Pauli proposed the idea of a new particle by letter to a physics meeting as a bold1 solution to the problem in 1930.
 Pauli named his theoretical particle the neutron.
 This new particle solved the energy problem, as only the combination of electron and neutron energies had a constant value.
 The lack of a charge and mass meant confirmation of the new particle seemed extremely remote; Pauli even apologised for predicting a particle that he thought impossible to detect .

 Two years later, an electrically neutral particle was discovered.
 The new particle was given the name neutron, yet it wasn't Pauli's “neutron”.
 The neutron was discovered with a mass that was far from negligible.
 The theory behind beta decay was finally formulated in 1933 by Enrico Fermi.
 As well as incorporating the neutron, Pauli's theoretical particle, now dubbed the neutrino2, was a crucial piece of the formula.
 Fermi's work remains a crucial part of particle physics today and introduced the weak interaction to the list of fundamental forces.